 Formulas are always an intriguing venue for establishing value.
 Most formulas, if not all formulas, that place a value on something are fraught with subjectivity.
 There is also a strong mixture of necessary research to establish value in a formula metrics.
 Subjectivity and required research are always a recipe for disaster.
 This assignment was no different.

-In order to create the cornerstone of a formula for value, there is a necessary first step.
-In the world of trees, it is reduced to one of two categories: replacement cost for those trees that are damaged, whose size and species can be replicated in the marketplace, and those damaged or casualty trees too large to be found growing in the marketplace.
+To create the cornerstone of a formula for value, there is a necessary first step.
+In the world of trees, it is reduced to one of two categories: replacement cost for the damaged trees, whose size and species can be replicated in the marketplace, and those damaged or casualty trees too large to be found growing in the marketplace.

 As to the latter, the arborist seeks the largest, most commonly grown tree in the marketplace.
 That value and trunk diameter size are the cornerstone of the formula requirements.
 Willing buyer; willing seller.
 The amount of money a person willing but not obligated to pay to a person willing but not obligated to sell: therein lies the peace of our financial being.